 Oh, and take some great photos.
-Those memories are priceless. over 4 years ago
+Those memories are priceless. about 7 years ago

 900 dollars , a few years income is just bullshit and as far as it being sold to provide food for a needy family is more bullshit.
-Most likely it,ll be sold for sod all to provide some scumbag with enough for a few days supply of drugs n alcohol. over 4 years ago
+Most likely it,ll be sold for sod all to provide some scumbag with enough for a few days supply of drugs n alcohol. about 7 years ago

 Nana pong, lets take Cambodia for example where the average annual income is about $750 per year.
 Average in Vietnam was $2000 and Burma is is a threadbare $200.

-Yes your camera might be stolen by a scumbag and I'm not trying to justify theft as I've had it happen to me in South America, but there is a flip side to consider. over 4 years ago
+Yes your camera might be stolen by a scumbag and I'm not trying to justify theft as I've had it happen to me in South America, but there is a flip side to consider. about 7 years ago